Ranjit933/Census-2011/README.md

 * Demographic Distribution: Gender and population analysis by region.

 * Top 5 Most Populated Regions: Identification of regions with the highest populations.

+* Performed advanced level query.

+* Using Joins

+* Using some mathematics formula.

+* Using statistical analysis.